So what’s with the woman’s hair?

 When he explained what it meant to me, I felt a bit guilty, because even though he had named me “Lucky” twice, I didn’t believe in luck.
 I preferred being blessed.

-Anyways, after I lost my hair, nothing was the same anymore.
+Anyway, after I lost my hair, nothing was the same anymore.
 I didn’t even have the “world’s Luck”.
 Even though it took a while, I finally realized that I’d just lost my GLORY.

-There was nothing to smile about anymore, everything was gloomy and dark, and I would hide myself under my quilt and cry and pray for my glory to return.
+There was nothing to smile about anymore.
+Everything was gloomy and dark, and I would hide myself under my quilt and cry and pray for my glory to return.
 It was a very slow process, but at least I can say I understand what it means to not be with glory.

 This got me thinking about the large crowd of African women living without their hair.
 I had a bad experience and lost my hair, but what would make a woman willingly cut off her hair and loose her glory?